 Cheapest, Easiest, Ugliest: Pet Playpen

-One of the more brilliant suggestions from a reader of Apartment Therapy, is to treat your kid like an animal.
+One of the more brilliant suggestions from a reader of Apartment Therapy is to treat your kid like an animal.
 No, not by tying them up in a corner far away from the radiator, but by purchasing a barrier made for pets.
-Most pet supply joints will sell modular exercise pens that come in a series of joined sections.
-They vary in height and length, but are generally inexpensive and can be easily modified to create space between your pupp … uh, kid … And the hot, hot heat.
-Just make sure you secure it to the wall at the ends so your kid can’t pull it over.
+Most pet supply stores will sell modular exercise pens that come in a series of joined sections.
+They vary in height and length, but are generally inexpensive and can be easily modified to create space between your kid and the heat.
+Just make sure you secure the pen to the wall at the ends so your kid can’t pull it over.

 Cheap, Easy, Less Ugly: Freestanding Fireplace Screen

-Affordable, Harder, Attractive: DIY Cover or Ikea Hack
+Affordable, Harder, Attractive: DIY Childproof Radiator Cover or Ikea Hack

-If you’ve got mad drill skillz, you can whip yourself up a custom radiator cover to keep your kid out.
-The upside is that the cover will be as pretty as you’re capable of making it (or your partner demands, honestly).
+If you’ve got mad drill skills, you can whip yourself up a custom radiator cover to keep your kid out.
+The upside is that the cover will be as pretty as you’re capable of making it (or your partner demands).
 The downside is that it will take some time to put together and will likely cause some loss of heating efficiency.

-You can pick up a pre-made, or even custom built radiator cover if you’re feeling particularly flush with cash (or super lazy).
-Pre-made covers can run well above $150, but at least you’ll get it done and will be from worrying about kid-burns.
-If you’re going custom, it can get even pricier with measuring, design and install.
-But the nice thing is it will look like it absolutely belongs, and not like a shop class went on a bender in your family room.
+You can pick up a pre-made, or even custom built, radiator cover if you’re feeling particularly flush with cash (or super lazy).
+Pre-made covers can run well above $150, but at least you’ll get it done and will be from worrying about radiator burns.
+If you’re going custom, it can get even pricier with measuring, design, and install.
+But the nice thing is, it will look like it absolutely belongs, and not like a shop class went on a bender in your family room.

 A Note On Heat Pipes

 Sometimes radiator are accompanied by “charming” exposed steam pipes running through your home or apartment.
 There are methods for dealing with this as well.
-Among the best ideas are splitting a length of bamboo and giving the pipe an Asian flair, or wrapping it in a decorative rope from top to bottom.
+Among the best ideas are splitting a length of bamboo, or wrapping it in a decorative rope from top to bottom.

-In the end, one of the best ways to keep your kid safe, is too teach them about stuff that can burn them.
+In the end, one of the best ways to keep your kid safe is to teach them about stuff that can burn them.
 And, you know, keep an eye on them.
-Finally, if your kid does get a burn, make sure you have a first aid kit ready to roll.
+Finally, if your kid does get a radiator burn, make sure you have a first aid kit ready to roll.

 This article was originally published on